dunky11/react-saas-template/README.md

 ## Deployment

-If you are happy with the state of your website you can run:
+If you are satisfied with the state of your website you can run:

 ```
 npm run build